What Is Effective Yield and Why It Matters for Income Investors

 Stated yield versus effective yield

-Once you have purchased, your cost basis is fixed.
-The yield on cost — the annual dividend as a percentage of what you actually paid — does not change as the market price moves.
-If you bought at $97 and the price later rises to $104, you are still receiving the same cash per share.
-Your personal yield on cost remains approximately 11.86%.
-The live effective yield quoted on the site reflects the current market price, which is relevant to new buyers — not to your existing position.
+Here is the part people muddle.
+Once you have bought, your cost basis is fixed, and so is your yield on cost — the dividend as a percentage of what you paid.
+It does not move when the market price moves.
+Buy at $97 and watch the price climb to $104 later: you are still collecting the same cash per share, so your personal yield on cost is still about 11.86%.
+The live effective yield quoted on the site is aimed at someone buying today — it says nothing about what your existing position is earning.
+Your number was set the moment you bought.

 This article is for educational purposes only and does not constitute financial advice.
 Always consult a qualified financial adviser before making investment decisions.